Definition of

 Embryonic stem cells

 They are pluripotent cells derived from embryos in the early stages of development.
-They have the ability to differentiate into any type of cell in the human body, making them highly valuable in research and regenerative therapy.
-However, their use is controversial from an ethical point of view due to their origin.
+They have the ability to differentiate into any type of cell in the human body, which makes them highly valuable in research and regenerative therapy.
+However, its use is controversial from an ethical point of view due to its origin.

 Adult stem cells

 They are found in already developed tissues and have a limited capacity for differentiation, generally specializing in the cell types of the tissue from which they come.
-For example, those in bone marrow produce blood cells.
-They are multipotent, meaning they can become several types, but not all of them.
+For example, those in the bone marrow produce blood cells.
+They are multipotent, that is, they can become several types, but not all.

 Induced pluripotent stem cells (iPSCs)

-They are adult cells, like skin cells, that have been genetically reprogrammed to return to a pluripotent state similar to that of embryonic cells.
+They are adults, like those of the skin, that have been genetically reprogrammed to return to a state of pluripotency similar to that of embryonic ones.
 This means that they can generate any type of cell in the body, and their use avoids the ethical controversies associated with embryonic cells.

-They are found in bone marrow, adipose tissue and other connective tissues.
-They differentiate into several types of tissue, such as bone, cartilage, muscle and fat .
-They have great potential for regenerative medicine, as they also exhibit immunomodulatory properties, making them useful in the treatment of inflammatory diseases.
+They are found in bone marrow, adipose tissue, and other connective tissues .
+They differentiate into several types of tissues, such as bone, cartilage, muscle and fat .
+They have great potential for regenerative medicine, since they also have immunomodulatory properties, which makes them useful in the treatment of inflammatory diseases.

 Hematopoietic stem cells

-They are found mainly in bone marrow, umbilical cord and peripheral blood.
+They are mainly found in the bone marrow , umbilical cord and peripheral blood.
 They are responsible for the production of all blood cells: red blood cells, white blood cells and platelets.
 They are used in treatments for blood diseases, such as leukemia and lymphoma, through bone marrow transplants.

 Neural stem cells